Move cars off the lot faster than you can drive them

 To base the success of an entire sale on a smile, a handshake, and an enthusiastic “thank you!” is not smart.
 It’s essential that you dig a little deeper — after the customer has driven their new vehicle home.

-An auto dealer satisfaction survey is an excellent way to reach out to new customers and get their true opinions about your dealership, staff, and inventory.
+A car dealership customer satisfaction survey is an excellent way to reach out to new customers and get their true opinions about your dealership, staff, and inventory.
 While you probably like to think a customer would openly share their thoughts in person, that is rarely the reality of the situation.
 Most customers will either just bottle up their feelings (and later share them with friends, family, and the online community) or say things they may or may not mean in a moment of frustration or excitement.

 A dealer satisfaction survey, however, gives the customer some time to sit, think, and provide thoughtful, honest answers in the comfort of their own home.
 The type of feedback you receive from these surveys can be critical to the success and future of your dealership.